adaltas/ece-webtech-2023-spring-app/modules/01.prerequisite/lab.md

 This work is a part of the continuous assessment of this course.
 It will be the basis for your final project.
 Your final grade will be calculated based on the final project’s result and your Git history.

-## 1. Working groups (easy level)
+## Part 1.
+Working groups (easy level)

 Team yourself with another colleague.
+Only groups of two will be created.
 In the event of an odd number of students, one and only one group of three people is created.
-Give your group to your teacher so he can assign you a number.

-Create the Git repository that you will be using for the **whole course** (project included).
-The repository must be:

-- hosted on GitHub
-- private
-- named as `ece-webtech-grXX-XX`, using the number assigned by your teacher
-- shared to your teacher and the other member of your binôme
+Create a private Git repository on GitHub for your group.
+Name it `ece-webapp-{alastname}-{blastname}`, where lastname is sorted alphanumerically.
+Be ready to share the link during the course.

-## 2. GitHub project subscription (easy level)
+## Part 2.
+GitHub project subscription (easy level)

 Navigate to this course repository and subscribe to it by selecting `Watch > All Activity`.

-## 3. Work environment (medium level)
+## Part 3.
+Work environment (medium level)

 When running Windows, download a Linux VM. macOS users don't need a virtual machine.